jdmsharpe/discord-openai-bot/README.md

 </div>

 ## What is it?
 This is a Discord bot built on [Pycord 2.0](https://github.com/Pycord-Development/pycord).
-It draws heavily from [Nick McGee's awesome discord-bot](https://github.com/Nick-McGee/discord-bot)Nick McGee's awesome discord-bot.
+It draws heavily from [Nick McGee's awesome discord-bot](https://github.com/Nick-McGee/discord-bot).
 The bot allows users in the server to interact with ChatGPT.
 It is controlled with slash commands and the message-based user interface.

 Please also check out the official OpenAI Discord bot [here](https://github.com/openai/gpt-discord-bot/tree/main).